tstran155/Databases-exploration-using-SQL/README.md

 In this notebook, I explore greenhouse gas emissions database of all provinces and terittories in Canada using Python SQLite3 module.
 The particular skills include:

 - Using foundational SQL statements: SELECT, INSERT, UPDATE, and DELETE
-- Filtering result and data using WHERE, COUNT, DISTINCT, and LIMIT
+- Filtering result and data using WHERE, COUNT, DISTINCT, MAX, LIKE, and LIMIT
-- Working with table: CREATE, ALTER, DROP, JOIN and load tables
+- Working with table: CREATE, ALTER, DROP, JOIN, PRGAMA and load tables
 - Using string patterns and ranges: ORDER and GROUP and built-in database functions
 - Accessing databases with SQL, Python, and create plots using seaborn library (Jupyter notebook)